25 Ingredients Of The Dynamic Duo Prenatal Vitamin

 11 min

-When prenatal vitamins are started before becoming pregnant, they can boost your overall nutritional profile and increase fertility.
+When prenatal vitamins are started before becoming pregnant, they can support your overall nutritional profile and fertility.
 During your pregnancy, prenatal vitamins support your body's increased needs and contribute to the healthy development of your baby.
 After birth, your body works hard to make milk for your baby.
-Prenatal and postnatal vitamins can boost your milk quality and supply.
+Prenatal and postnatal vitamins help support nutrient levels important for breast milk quality and overall maternal health during breastfeeding.
+(27)

-Dynamic Duo prenatal vitamins have 25 ingredients, more than double what most prenatal supplements offer.
-Each ingredient is essential in supporting both mother and baby from conception through the entire breastfeeding journey.
+Dynamic Duo Prenatal Vitamin has 25 ingredients, more than double what most prenatal supplements offer.
+Each ingredient is essential in supporting both mother and baby from conception through the entire postpartum period.

 Get to know the ingredients!

-Vitamin E helps protect your baby’s muscles, cardiovascular system, and nerves.
-When your baby does not have enough Vitamin E from your breast milk, it can affect their metabolism and muscle growth.
+Vitamin E helps support your baby’s muscles, cardiovascular system, and nerves.
+Although it is rare, if your baby does not have enough Vitamin E from your breast milk, it can affect their metabolism and muscle growth.
+(28)

 RDA: